juri/tui-fuzzy-finder/README.md

 of `sfzf` is to make it easy to excercise the `tui-fuzzy-finder` features that are difficult to test automatically.
 It does not try to compete with `fzf`.

+## Command line usage

+Run `sfzf --help` to get information about command line arguments.

+While the program is running:

+- Move up and down with arrows
+- Edit the filter line with normal line-editing commands
+- Toggle selection with tab
+- Press return to exit and write the selected lines to stdout

 ## Goals

 - Sufficient coverage of `fzf` features.